Blockstream/gdk/docs/source/gdk-json.rst

   }

 :action: The action being processed.
-:error: A text description of the error that occured.
+:error: A text description of the error that occurred.

 * ``"call"``: